Kimberley & Stephen Taylor

 Co-Author · Co-Teacher

 Stephen's career has moved between corporate international business, entrepreneurship, writing, and invention.
 He holds a Master's in International Management, has co-founded and sold a company, and holds two issued U.S. patents.
-He is the author of The Circuitous Path memoir series and the founder of University Extension Press.
+He is the author of The Circuitous Path series and the founder of University Extension Press.

 He lives by a principle that has served him for a lifetime: life is for living, not watching.